 In this example, a few days after the first, the people were thirsty again and complained.
 Moses asks God what to do and YHVH instructs him to hit the rock and it will bring forth water.
 When the rock is struck and brings forth water, Moses names it Meribah which in Hebrew is ומריבה.
 The same root again; Mem,

 The third water crisis (Numbers 20:1-12)

 The third example happens about 40 years later.
 Miriam dies, and the Well of Miriam dries up.
 In verse one, Miriam dies and in the very next verse there is no water.
-The people complain again, Moses asks God what to do and is instructed to speak to the rock (Miriam’s rock).
+The people complain again.
+Moses asks God what to do and is instructed to speak to the rock – to speak to a particular rock – Miriam’s rock.

 After his speech, Moses “lifts up” his hand to hit the rock.
 The word “lift up” is

-Why is there this relation?
-Why are there these crisis?
+Why is there a relation?
+Why are there three crisis?
 I believe it was YHVH working with the faith of the people.
-It’s so quick that we relate a miracle to a person.
-The people related the miracle of water to Miriam.
-But in this world without Miriam, what were they going to do?
+When experiencing a miracle, it’s so quick that we relate it to a person.
+The people associated the miracle of water to Miriam while in the desert.
+So in this world without Miriam, what were they going to do?
 The people needed to realize that their leaders were going to die.
 Faith needed to be placed in YHVH as the

-But even Moses himself is overcome with doubt.
+Even Moses himself is overcome with doubt.
 The people are rebels and there is no way out.
-All he can do is hit the rock and start the process again.
+Distraught and overwhelmed with the death of Miriam, all he can do is hit the rock and hope that the process starts again.

 But God says to him, “Where is your faith in Me?”
 This is a transition period we must all go through.
 At some point in growth our faith turns to our Creator rather than dependency on man.
 Moses was unable to teach that lesson and was not permitted to go into the land.
 There were other obstacles to overcome, and the people needed to learn that only their faith in God would pull them through.